Q: Is it possible to be a buddy mentor while I have re-exams in the Summer AID/Winter AID?

 A: Yes.
 Your fellow buddy mentor(s) can take over from you for that day.
 Make sure to check if this is possible before subscribing.

-Q: Is being a Buddy Mentor hard?
+Q: Is being a buddy mentor hard?

-Q: Does being a Buddy Mentor take a lot of time?
+Q: Does being a buddy mentor take a lot of time?

 A: No. The first weeks are usually the most busy since this is the time you get to know your group, or you join the AID.
-In the beginning, groups usually meet 1-2 times a week.
-This can include having lunch at university or going to an IxESN kitchen.
-During the first week, IxESN also organizes an activity especially for Buddy Families, to make sure that you get to know each other.
-As time passes groups usually meet once a week to once every two weeks.
-The Buddy Program is very flexible and it is up to you and your group to decide how often you meet.
-As a Buddy Mentor you do not have to attend every activity.
-We make sure that each group has 2-3 Buddies.
+In the beginning, buddy families usually meet 1-2 times a week.
+This can include having lunch at university or going to an ESN kitchen.
+At the start of the semester and further on, ESN also organizes activities specially for buddy families, to make sure that you get to know each other.
+As time passes buddy families usually meet once a week to once every two weeks.
+The Buddy Program is very flexible and it is up to you and your buddy family to decide how often you meet.
+As a buddy mentor you do not have to attend every activity.
+We make sure that each group has 2-3 buddy mentors.
 This means that you can also meet the students separately.

 Q: Can I combine it with my student association, sports, studying etc?

-Q: Can I be a Buddy Mentor if I am a bachelor student?
+Q: Can I be a buddy mentor if I am a bachelor student?

-Q: Can I be a Buddy Mentor when I am an international student?
+Q: Can I be a buddy mentor when I am an international student?

 Q: Do I need to always take the lead in my group?

 A: The buddy mentors have to take initiative in the first weeks of the Buddy Program.
 When you know each other better, the buddy kids will take initiative as well to organize activities.
 However, this may depend on your buddy family.
 Some buddy families will need more encouragement and a more proactive buddy mentors.
 Over time the buddy family often becomes a friend group with both the buddy mentors and the buddy kids organizing dinners or activities.